Marvel-Ib/ToDo-List/README.md

-## Click to see the live app:  [Todo-List](https://marvel-pern-todo.herokuapp.com/)
+## Click to see the live app:  [Todo-List](hthttps://github.com/Marvel-Ibtps://marvel-pern-todo.herokuapp.com/)

 ## About
 A Node app built with ExpressJs React and PostgreSql.
-For demonstration purposes and a tutorial.

 Node provides the RESTful API.
-Express provides the frontend and accesses the API.
-React stores the data.
+React provides the frontend and accesses the API.
+PostgreSql stores the data.

 ## RestEndPoint
+ The server implementation should support GET, POST, PUT, and DELETE.
+### GET Request - Gets all ToDos

+``GET /api/todos``